-- The number of risers at entry steps may be varied by grade and design. - Entry steps will be constructed of concrete in exposed aggregate finish. - Entry step colour shall be charcoal.
+- The number of risers at entry steps may be varied by grade and design. - Entry step colour shall be charcoal. - Entry steps will be constructed of concrete in exposed aggregate fi

 5.7 COLUMNS

 Entrances can be justly enhanced with feature columns that add to the overall expression.